Skip to content Skip to Live Chat

 EDUCATION & BEST DEGREES

+• Earn an undergraduate degree.
 To get started on this career path, you’ll need a bachelor’s degree.
-Many people who become instructional technologists have a degree in education, computer science, information technology, or a related field.
+Many instructional technology specialists hold a bachelor’s in education, computer science, information technology, or a related subject.

-master's degree in education technology and instructional design can be a good option for aspiring instructional technologists.
-This degree will deepen your knowledge of fields like design analysis, research foundations, measurement and evaluation, and literature review.
+• Earn a master’s degree in an educational field.
+A master's degree in education technology and instructional design can be a good option for aspiring instructional technology specialists.
+This instructional technology degree is designed to deepen your knowledge of fields like design analysis, research foundations, measurement and evaluation, and literature review.

-Many employers prioritize applicants who have at least a few years of experience in an academic setting, preferably where they maintained technology-related responsibilities.
+• Gain work experience.
+Many employers prioritize applicants with at least a few years of experience in an academic or business setting, preferably where they had technology-related responsibilities.

-Once you complete the required level of education, you’ll need to meet your state’s requirements for instructional technology specialists.
+• Check with your state about licensure and certifications.
+Depending on where you work, you may need to meet your state’s certification requirements for instructional technology specialists.
 For instance, your state might require you to pass a test to become licensed or to earn an instructional technology specialist certificate.

-Once you have all the necessary education and skills, the next step is to start applying to open instructional technology specialist jobs at schools, private companies, government institutions, and more.
+• Apply for jobs.
+Once you have attained all the necessary education and skills, the next step is to start applying for open instructional technology or educational specialist jobs at schools, private companies, government institutions, or other organizations.

 Best Degrees for Instructional Technology Specialists